-Over the two-year biennial period \$262,438,088 was distributed to 180,866 Wisconsin students through programs administered by HEAB.
+Over the two-year biennial period \$283,960,872 was distributed to 189,548 Wisconsin students through programs administered by HEAB.
 Programs administered by HEAB served 25% of all Wisconsin resident undergraduates.
-Undergraduate need-based state grant aid awarded by Wisconsin through HEAB was ranked 21st in the country in 2009-2010.
-Wisconsin, when compared to other states throughout the country, which is lower than in previous years.
+Undergraduate need-based state grant aid awarded by Wisconsin through HEAB was ranked 27th in the country in 2013-2014.